chentiangemalc/deploy/README.md

 ## Project Goal

-The goal of the deploy project is to create the client and server compoenents of an enterprise class software deployment solution that is: and management toolset that is:
+The goal of the deploy project is to create the client and server compoenents of an enterprise class software deployment and management solution that is:

 * free
 * compact